idaholab/moose/modules/navier_stokes/doc/content/syntax/Modules/NavierStokesFV/index.md

 !listing modules/navier_stokes/test/tests/finite_volume/ins/lid-driven/lid-driven-with-energy-action.i

+It is visible that in this case we defined the [!param](/Modules/NavierStokesFV/compressibility) parameter to be `incompressible`.
+Furthermore, the energy (enthalpy) equation is solved as well.
+The user can request this by setting [!param](/Modules/NavierStokesFV/add_energy_equation) to `true`.
+The boundary types are groupped into +wall+, +inlet+ and +otlet+ types.
+For more information on the available boundary types, see the +Example Input File Syntax+ below.

 ### Incompressible fluid flow in porous medium

 The following input file sets up a simulation of an incompressible fluid flow